 Does the Counseling Center offer any special programs for campus groups?

 Counseling Center staff members are available to meet with student groups and faculty or staff members to deliver outreach presentations on a wide variety of topics.
+We are happy to discuss opportunities to provide outreach and prevention services to your group!
 Please contact the Counseling Center with outreach requests at least two weeks in advance.
 If your requested outreach will occur outside of business hours, please let us know three weeks in advance.
-Our staff’s calendars are often full weeks in advance, so the more notice we have, the better we are able to be present and well prepared at the time that works for you.
+Our staff’s calendars are often full weeks in advance, so the more notice we have, the better we are able to be present and well prepared at a time that works for you.
 This is especially true of after-hours outreaches which often require staff to make changes to their personal schedules and child care arrangements.

 Past presentation topics have included the following: